Advice On Defined Benefit (Final Salary) Pension Transfer

 A defined benefit (also known as final salary) pension scheme is where an individual’s retirement income is calculated according to their length of service with their employer and their salary at the time of retirement, or at the time of leaving their employment and revalued to retirement age if earlier.

 If you have final salary benefits from previous employment then in many cases, leaving the scheme benefits where they are is the right thing to do.
-However, there are circumstances where an individual may choose to transfer benefits away from the scheme in exchange for a lump sum which gets paid into a new scheme.
+However, there are circumstances where you may choose to transfer benefits away from the scheme in exchange for a lump sum which gets paid into a new scheme.
 This is known as a final salary pension transfer.

 Whichever type of pension scheme you have, we’ll be able to advise you on your best options.
-Contact us now.